 If the signs of the stroke disappear after some time, the patient must still be taken to the emergency room for doctors to evaluate.

 What Not to Do When You Have a Stroke.

 Feeding the patient food and liquid or any medicines should be strictly avoided.
 Since various muscles and nerves are affected during this time, eating or drinking can choke the patient.

 If the patient experiences seizures or convulsions, they must not be forcefully restrained in an attempt to stop the seizures.
 Nothing must be put in their mouth if they are frothing during the seizure.

 "Remember, time is of the essence when you're having a stroke"

 An ischemic stroke can be treated effectively with the help of a clot-busting drug if the patient reaches the hospital within the first few hours.
 Similarly, a haemorrhagic stroke is treated with drugs that reduce blood pressure and which can slow down the bleeding.
 If necessary, the patient is then operated upon immediately to fix the leaking blood vessel.
 After the patient is medically stable, doctors and physiotherapists help the patient regain lost functionalities of the body, if any.

-In a small number of patients, epilepsy can occur after suffering a stroke.
-According to Dr. Atma Ram Bansal, Institute of Neurosciences, Medanta, 10-15% patients are detected with epilepsy after suffering a stroke.
+In a few patients, epilepsy can occur after suffering a stroke.
+According to Dr Atma Ram Bansal, Institute of Neurosciences, Medanta, 10-15% of patients are detected with epilepsy after suffering a stroke.
 Epilepsy is a neurological disorder where a person can suffer seizures due to abnormal electrical activity within the brain.

 Depending on the severity of the stroke, those who are brought after 4 hours may face a high mortality rate, lifelong disability, repeated hospitalization, multiple infections and even pneumonia.